adrien-chinour/blog/docs/how-to-guides/indexing-articles.md

 ### Indexing Specific Article

-To index a specific article, you can trigger the webhook manually or use the application's event system.
+To index a specific article, you can use the application's event system or manually trigger indexing through the console command.

 ## Meilisearch Index Structure